girishjjain/DevResx/emacs.md

 * To create a fresh buffer, use `Ctrl+x,b`.
 When you create a new buffer this way, it exists only in memory until you save it as a file; buffers aren’t necessarily backed by files, and creating a buffer doesn’t necessarily create a file.
 * Kill current buffer `Ctrl+x,k`
 * Open a file `Ctrl+x+f`
-* An emacs mode is a collection of key bindings and functions that are packaged together to help you be productive when eiditing different types of files.
+* An emacs mode is a collection of key bindings and functions that are packaged together to help you be productive when editing different types of files.
-  * Modes come in two flavors: majir modes and minor modes.
-For example, Markdown mode and Cljure mode are major modes.
+  * Modes come in two flavors: major modes and minor modes.
+For example, Markdown and Clojure are major modes.
 Major modes are usually set by emacs when you open a file, but you can also set the mode explicitly by running the relvant emacs command, for example with `Opt+x clojure-mode`.
 Only one major mode is active at a time.
   * Minor modes usually provide functionality that's useful across file types.
-For example, abbbrev mode "automatically exands text based on pre-defined abbreviation definitions".
+For example, `abbrev` mode "automatically expands text based on pre-defined abbreviation definitions".
 You can have multiple minor modes active at the same time.

 ### Installing packages
-* Many modes are districbuted as packages, which are just bundles of elist files stored in a package repository.
-Emacs makes it very easy to browse and install packages. `Opt+x package-list-packages` will show you almost every package available; just make sure you run `Opt+x package-redresh-contents` first so you get the latest list.
+* Many modes are distributed as packages, which are just bundles of elist files stored in a package repository.
+Emacs makes it very easy to browse and install packages. `Opt+x package-list-packages` will show you almost every package available; just make sure you run `Opt+x package-refresh-contents` first so you get the latest list.
 You can install packages with `Opt+x package-install`

 ### Point
 * The cursor appears to rest on top of a character, the `point` is actually located between the character and the previous one.
 * Common commands for movement
   * `Ctrl+a` move to beginning of line
+  * `Ctrl+e` move to end of line
   * `Opt+m` move to first non-whitespace character on the line
-  * `Ctrl+e` move to end of line
   * `Opt+f` move forward one word
   * `Opt+b` move backward one word
   * `Opt+g,g` go to line

 ### Selection with Regions
 * In emacs, we don't select text.
 We create regions, and we do so by setting the mark with `Ctrl+spacebar`.
-Then, when you move point, everythin gbetween mark and point is the regions.
+Then, when you move point, everythin between mark and point is the regions.
 It's very similar to shift-selecting text for basic purposes.
 * One cool thing about using mark instead of Shift-selecting text is that you're free to use all of emacs's movement commands after you set the mark.

 | Command | Description |